Call us today: (800) 716-7608

 Does FreightCenter Use Freight Classes To Determine Freight Costs?

 Yes, that’s correct.
-FreightCenter uses the National Motor Freight Classification (NMFC) system to determine the freight class of your shipment, which in turn is used to calculate the shipping cost.
-The NMFC assigns a class to your shipment based on its density, stowability, handling, and liability.
-The freight class helps carriers determine how much space your shipment will occupy in their truck and how difficult it will be to handle.
+FreightCenter uses the National Motor Freight Classification (NMFC) system to determine your shipment’s freight class, which is used to calculate the shipping cost.
+The NMFC assigns a class to your cargo based on density, stowability, handling, and liability.
+The freight class helps carriers determine how much space their shipment will occupy in their truck and how difficult it will be to handle.

-Once the freight class is determined, FreightCenter can provide you with a variety of shipping options from different carriers based on your specific needs, including transit time, service level, and cost.
+Once the freight class is determined, FreightCenter can provide various shipping options from different carriers based on your specific needs, including transit time, service level, and cost.
 You can compare rates and services side-by-side to find the best option for your business.
-FreightCenter also offers access to discounted rates and provides expert guidance and support throughout the shipping process to ensure your shipment arrives on time and in good condition.
+FreightCenter also offers access to discounted rates and provides expert guidance and support throughout shipping to ensure your shipment arrives on time and in good condition.

 By using the freight class system, FreightCenter can provide a more accurate estimate of the shipping cost for your shipment and help you avoid unexpected charges or delays.
 Additionally, FreightCenter can help you optimize your shipping strategy by providing insights into your shipping patterns and helping you identify opportunities for cost savings and efficiency improvements.